GOMEKLI (mirdametinib)

 25. Needle MN, Cnaan A, Dattilo J, et al. Prognostic signs in the surgical management of plexiform neurofibroma: the Children’s Hospital of Philadelphia experience, 1974-1994.
 J Pediatr.
 1997;131(5):678-682.

-26. Wolkenstein P, Chaix Y, Werle NE, et al. French cohort of children and adolescents with neurofibromatosis type 1 and symptomatic inoperable plexiform neurofibromas: CASSIOPEA study.
+26. Wolkenstein P, Chaix Y, Entz Werle N, et al. French cohort of children and adolescents with neurofibromatosis type 1 and symptomatic inoperable plexiform neurofibromas: CASSIOPEA study.
 Eur J Med Genet.
-2023;66(5):104734.
+2023; 66(5):104734.

 27. Nguyen R, Ibrahim C, Friedrich RE, Westphal M, Schuhmann M, Mautner V-F. Growth behavior of plexiform neurofibromas after surgery.
 Genet Med.
 2013;15(9):691-697.